 The original Self-Portrait was hand-titled by the artist on the reverse, but was undated.
 Flora archivists Barbara Economon and Irwin Chusid have analyzed the technique and determined that it reflects Flora’s mid- to late-1940s style of caricature.

 Self-Portrait were produced for this edition.
 Each print is titled in the lower left hand corner beneath the image and numbered in the lower right.
 It is authenticated on the reverse with the stamped seal of Jim Flora Art LLC (a Flora family enterprise).
-We are now offering numbers 21/25 thru 25/25 for $175.
+The current asking prices for these prints is $175 each plus s/h.
 Prices will increase for subsequent prints as the edition depletes.

 Produced by Flora printmaker Barbara Economon, the prints were meticulously replicated using state-of-the-art digital technology.
 A high-resolution scan was made of the original art, a tempera painting on paper.
 All aspects of the existing work have been retained, including minor aging artifacts which in no way detract from the overall impression.
 In addition, because the original work was unsigned, a Flora painted signature from the period has been added below the active art to officially “brand” the work.

 The image area is 19-1/2″ high x 12-1/2″ wide — slightly larger than the original work — and centered on a sheet 22″ high x 17″ wide.
 The unframed prints are on heavyweight (310g) mould-made William Turner stock, a natural white, 100% rag paper with a fine toothy surface manufactured by Hahnemühle, who are renowned for premium-grade archival papers.
-The edition was produced on an Epson 3800Pro large format printer using Epson UltraChrome K3 Pigment Ink Technology, resulting in brilliant, velvety color and offering excellent longevity and durability.
+The edition was produced using Epson UltraChrome K3 Pigment Ink Technology, resulting in brilliant, velvety color and offering excellent longevity and durability.

 The print will ship flat, securely packaged and guaranteed against bending or dents.
 Print includes a detailed, custom-printed one-sheet with instructions for the proper care of this fine art reproduction.